Tony Mottola

 1941 Gibson publicity photo with Carl Kress & Tony Mottola promoting amplified guitars and amplifiers.
 At the time this picture was taken, Kress & Mottola were still playing acoustic Gibson guitars, courtesy of the Estate of Tony Mottola.

-c.
-1941
+ca. 1941

-RECORDING SESSION FOR ASSOCIATED RECORDED PROGRAM SERVICE, NYC.
+RECORDING SESSION FOR NBC RADIO-RECORDING DIVISION, NYC.

 CARL KRESS & TONY MOTTOLA